allegroai/clearml-session/README.md

                         Advanced: If set, previous interactive sessions are not deleted --keepalive [true/false]
                         Advanced: If set, enables the transparent proxy always keeping the sockets alive.
 Default:
-                        False, do not use transparent socket for mitigating connection drops.
+                        False, do not use transparent sockets for mitigating connection drops.
   --queue-excluded-tag [QUEUE_EXCLUDED_TAG [QUEUE_EXCLUDED_TAG ...]]
                         Advanced: Excluded queues with this specific tag from the selection --queue-include-tag [QUEUE_INCLUDE_TAG [QUEUE_INCLUDE_TAG ...]]